stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/font/get_complexscript/_index.md

 title: Aspose::Words::Font::get_ComplexScript method
 linktitle: get_ComplexScript
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Font::get_ComplexScript method.
-Specifies whether the contents of this run shall be treated as complex script text regardless of their Unicode character values when determining the formatting for this run in C++.
+description: 'Aspose::Words::Font::get_ComplexScript method.
+Specifies whether the contents of this run shall be treated as complex script text regardless of their Unicode character values when determining the formatting for this run in C++.'
 type: docs
 weight: 900
 url: /cpp/aspose.words/font/get_complexscript/